-As part of our new weekly Free Auckland Cultural Tour we (Nomads Auckland) take backpackers to Auckland Museum, not only is the walk to the Museum picturesque but the museum itself is awesome!
-Today it was just myself (John) and Nicol going on the walk to see how long it would take to walk there and also how much time we should set aside for the Museum.
+Not only is the walk to the Museum picturesque but the museum itself is awesome!
+Today it was just myself (John) and Nicol going on the walk to see how long it would take to walk there (in preparation for our Auckland walking tours at our hostels) and also how much time we should set aside for the Museum.

 We walked through Albert Park and then through the University of Auckland enjoying brief bouts of glorious sunshine and a few drops of rain!
 When we walked through the Museum doors, a little tired and breaking a sweat (for some reason we walked really fast!), we both wandered around the ground floor where it had fascinating traditional Maori and Pacific sailing boats, weapons, Tapa cloths, and tools they used.